Free Shipping on orders over US$39.99 +16308230407

 One of the primary ways heat is transferred in ovens is through conduction.
 Conduction is the direct transfer of heat from one object to another through physical contact.
 In the case of ovens, the heat source, such as an electric element or gas flame, heats up the internal walls of the oven.
 These walls then transfer the heat to the food through direct contact.

-See also Best Standard Microwave Oven
+See also How To Make Microwave Meals In The Oven

 Convection: